tusharchoudhari/trc_github_project/README.md

 # trc_github_project
-This Project is created to maintain Project in GitHub
+This Project is created to maintain my assignments/Projects in GitHub